 Click on a link to be taken to the entry below.

-Copyright-Protected Materials include software, library, and other technology and information resources provided through the University for use by faculty, staff, and students.
-Such materials must be used for teaching, education, and research activities consistent with the licenses that have been entered into by the University.
+Copyright-Protected Materials include software, library holdings, audio and audio-visual works, and other technology and information resources provided through the University for use by faculty, staff, and students.
+Such materials must be used consistent with the licenses that have been entered into by the University.

-Special requirements apply to public performance of motion pictures and videos.
-Federal law grants copyright owners the exclusive right to perform motion pictures in any “place open to the public or at any place where a substantial number of persons outside a normal circle of a family and its social acquaintances is gathered.”
-(United States Code, Title 17, Section 101).
-Students should be aware that dormitories, clubs, fraternities and sororities may also be “semipublic” places.
-Further information regarding the showing of videotapes can be obtained by contacting Event Planning Services (Division of Student Affairs) on the fourth floor of Newcomb Hall at (434) 924-7225.
+Special requirements apply to public performance of motion pictures, films, songs, and videos.
+Federal law grants copyright owners the exclusive right to perform motion pictures in any “place open to the public or at any place where a substantial number of persons outside a normal circle of a family and its social acquaintances is gathered” (United States Code, Title 17, Section 101).
+Students should be aware that dormitories and meeting places may also be “public” places.
+Further information regarding the showing of motion pictures or films, or public performance of music, on University property, can be obtained by contacting Event Planning Services (Division of Student Affairs) on the fourth floor of Newcomb Hall at (434) 924-7225.

 Email as Official Means of University Communications with Students